 4. Intake Manifold Gaskets That Leak

 Other than that, this is mainly a problem with higher mileage GMC vehicles with the 6.2 engine, but there are noteworthy issues with the intake manifold gaskets.
 The cause is found to be the material these intake manifold gaskets are made of.
-Over time, the material hardens, made worse by age, heat exposure, and regular wear and tear, and now, they won’t seal well.
+Over time, the material hardens, made worse by age, heat exposure, and regular wear and tear, and now, it won’t seal well.

 When there is not enough of a good seal in the intake manifold, there’ll be a lot of unmetered air entering the engine.
 This means that you’ll often see a check engine light (CEL), not to mention the performance impact it has on the engine.
 A lot of unmetered air in the engine makes it run lean.
 Thus, causing your ECU to automatically dump more fuel into the engine.